Meet Our Director

 Claire’s combination of musical excellence and a warm and fun-loving style have brought Greater Harrisburg an impressive array of honors, including the championship of the World Choir Games in 2012, multiple regional Sweet Adelines gold medals and the silver medal in the 2019 Sweet Adelines Harmony Classic contest.

-The chorus’s record-setting regional score in 2019 qualified Greater Harrisburg for the Super Bowl of women's barbershop music, the Sweet Adelines International competition in St. Louis.
-The chorus will take the stage in fall 2021.
+The chorus’s record-setting regional score in 2019 qualified Greater Harrisburg for the Super Bowl of women's barbershop music, Sweet Adelines International competition.
+After a two-year hiatus due to the Covid-19 Pandemic, Sweet Adelines' International Convention will return in September of 2022 and the chorus will take the competition stage in Phoenix, Ariz.

 An accomplished tenor, she has won several regional gold medals and sang with the 2000 Sweet Adelines International Quartet Champion Signature Sound.
 Claire’s daughter Nicole Domenick Hartshorn serves as chorus choreographer.